kmitsolution/AKS/04_AKS_CM_Secrets/01_SecretsAKS.md

 ```

 ## Verify system-assigned identity on VMs
-Enable the ```identity``` in the vmss.
+Enable the ```identity``` in the vmss(select vmss of aks cluster-->Identity-->System Assigned and Trun it on, it will show the principalid .
 Verify that your virtual machine scale set or availability set nodes have their own system-assigned identity:

 ```
 az vmss identity show -g MC_akscluster-rg_aksdcluster_eastus -n aks-agentpool-32528728-vmss -o yaml